Apollo and Daphne (Bernini): Critical reception

+It is difficult to overstate the importance and the immediate effect of the statues that Bernini made for Scipione Borghese: "Bernini proved that he could make images that dazzled visually, told a story with high drama, and aroused powerful sentiments.
+These acclaimed statues had qualities the church was seeking, and they helped propel Bernini on his path to become the chief visual propagandist of the Counter-Reformation, and the single most important creator of Baroque Rome."
+Since his work was so synonymous with the Baroque, Bernini's critical fortunes often rose and fell with those of the Baroque in general.

-The praise for Apollo and Daphne continued despite the decline of Bernini's reputation after his death.
+Appreciation for Apollo and Daphne continued, sometimes surviving the decline of Bernini's reputation after his death.
 A French traveler in 1839 commented that the group is "astonishing both for mechanism of art and elaborateness, is full of charm in the ensemble and the details."
 One 19th-century literary journal considered it the only Bernini work worthy of lasting praise.
 Others were less positive.
 An English travel writer in 1829 noted Bernini's technical skill but added that the sculpture "bears all the want of judgment, taste, and knowledge of that age", going on to criticize the appearance of Apollo for being too like a shepherd and not enough like a god.